andreicojocaru/codetest-accounting/README.md

 Multiple approaches are valid, and these clients can be generated either dynamically at build time, or statically using the desktop NSwag Studio.
 I prefer the latter since the project is small and the client code can easily be inspected.

+### Running the project

+In order to run the project, [NET Core SDK v3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) is required.
+Once installed, the project can be built or published using the `dotnet` commands in CLI.

+Using Visual Studio (2019), the project sources can be explored.
+Inside the solution there is a `Services` folder containing all the logical services.

+The `BFF` project is the orchestrator so it contains business logic, as well as a simple UI.

+> Recommended: inside Visual Studio, set multiple startup services for `Accounts`, `Customers`, `Transactions` and `BFF`.
+This will start all the services at once.

+We can use `Postman` or the Swagger UI to call endpoints for either logical services, or the BFF.

 ### (Local) Testing

 In order to successfuly test the creation of an account we need two steps: